arrionc/linux-server-configuration-udacity/README.md

-sudo ufw allow www      # Allow HTTP traffic in. sudo ufw allow 123/udp  # Allow incoming udp packets on port 123. sudo ufw deny 22        # Deny incoming requests on port 22 sudo ufw enable         #Turn on UFW sudo ufw status         #UFW is now active and should list all the allowed ports
+sudo ufw allow www      # Allow HTTP traffic in. sudo ufw allow 123/udp  # Allow incoming udp packets on port 123. sudo ufw deny 22        # Deny incoming requests on port 22 sudo ufw enable         #Turn on UFW sudo ufw enable         # Enables all the changes made sudo ufw status         #UFW is now active and should list all the allowed ports
 ```
 - Exit the SSH connection, type `exit`